tshr/stone_pi/README.md

 Stone Pi
 ========

-Approximating Pi in JS with canvas visualization
+Approximating Pi with js and canvass